 A pair of Hockey Hall of Famers scored their 600th goals on this date in National Hockey League history.
-There were also numerous memorable nights for both teams in New York City and the hockey world mourned the passing of one of the all-time great head coaches.
+There were also countless memories for both teams in New York City, and the hockey world mourned the passing of one of the all-time great head coaches.
 So, let’s hop aboard the THW time machine to revisit all the best moments from Nov.
 23.

 Getting No. 600

-Two years and one day after Wayne Gretzky scored his 500th goal, the Great One hits his next huge milestone.
+Two years and one day after Wayne Gretzky scored his 500th goal, the Great One hit his next huge milestone.
 On Nov.
 23, 1998, Gretzky scored for the 600th time in his legendary career during the Los Angeles Kings’ 8-3 road win at the Detroit Red Wings.
 He also picked up five assists to cap off a six-point night in the Motor City.

 It took Gretzky 565 games to score his first 500 goals.
 He needed another 153 games to go from 500 to 600.
 At the time, he was just the fifth player in NHL history to score 600 career goals.
 Since this date, 15 more players have reached the 600-goal plateau.

 One of those 15 players was Dave Andreychuk.
-He scored goals No. 600 and 601, on Nov.
+He scored career goals No. 600 and 601 on Nov.
 23, 2002, to lead the Tampa Bay Lightning to a 3-1 victory at the New Jersey Devils.
-He was the 14th player in league history to score 600 career goals.
+He was the 14th player in league history to join the 600-goal club.

 Rangers Legends Get It Done

 When you do something that only Gordie Howe has done, you have really accomplished a major feat.
-Mark Messier joined Howe as the only players to appear in 1,700 NHL games, on Nov.
+Mark Messier joined Howe as the only players to appear in 1,700 NHL games on Nov.
 23, 2003, during the Rangers 6-3 win over the visiting Ottawa Senators.
-Jaromir Jagr, Ron Francis and Patrick Marleau have since added their names to this list.
-Marleau, who signed with the San Jose Sharks, is 44 games shy of Howe’s all-time record of 1,767 games played.
+Jaromir Jagr, Ron Francis, and Patrick Marleau have since added their names to this list.
+Marleau broke Howe’s all-time record of 1,767 games played on Apr.
+19, 2021.

-Henrik Lundqvist earned a shutout, on Nov.
+Henrik Lundqvist earned a shutout on Nov.
 23, 2014, to lead New York to a 5-0 win over the Montreal Canadiens.
-This came after his backup, Cam Talbot, shutout the Philadelphia Flyers in the team’s previous game.
-This marked the first time since 1977 where the Rangers get consecutive shutouts from two different netminders.
-Back then, Wayne Thomas and John Davidson shutout the St Louis Blues and Minnesota North Stars, respectively, three days apart.
+This came after his backup, Cam Talbot, shut out the Philadelphia Flyers in the team’s previous game.
+This marked the first time since 1977 where the Rangers got consecutive shutouts from two different netminders.
+Back then, Wayne Thomas and John Davidson shut out the St Louis Blues and Minnesota North Stars, respectively, three days apart.

 A Wild Night for the Islanders

 On Nov.
 23, 2009, the Toronto Maple Leafs threw everything but the kitchen sink at Islanders’ goaltender Dwyane Roloson.
-The tied a 33-year-old franchise record with 61 shots on goal, but lose 4-3 in overtime.
+They tied a 33-year-old franchise record with 61 shots on goal but lost 4-3 in overtime.
 The 61 shots allowed were the most New York ever gave up in a single game.
 Roloson’s 58 saves are still tied for the 10th-most made in a regular-season game.

 Odds & Ends

 Nov.
-23 was a big date for goaltending legend George Hainsworth.
-On this date in 1926, he picked up his first career shutout by leading the Canadiens to a 2-0 victory over the New York Americans.
-He went on to earn 14 shutouts during the 1926-27 season, which was a rookie-record until Tony Esposito broke in 1969-70 with 15 for the Chicago Blackhawks.
+23 was a significant date for goaltending legend George Hainsworth.
+In 1926, he picked up his first career shutout by leading the Canadiens to a 2-0 victory over the New York Americans.
+He went on to earn 14 shutouts during the 1926-27 season, which was a rookie record until Tony Esposito broke it in 1969-70 with 15 for the Chicago Blackhawks.
 Hainsworth finished his Hall of Fame career with 94 shutouts, the third-most all-time behind Martin Brodeur and Terry Sawchuk.

-Bruce Boudreau made his NHL head coaching debut, on Nov.
+Bruce Boudreau made his NHL head coaching debut on Nov.
 23, 2007, in the Washington Capitals’ 4-3 overtime win over the Philadelphia Flyers.
 Birthday boy Nicklas Backstrom scored in the extra session to give Boudreau his first career victory.
 He replaced Glen Hanlon, who was fired after 21 games.
 He led the Hershey Bears, Washington’s American Hockey League (AHL) affiliate, to the 2006 Calder Cup championship.
-Since this date, he’s earned 567 wins, in 984 total games, for the Capitals, Anaheim Ducks and Minnesota Wild.
+Since this date, he’s earned 605 wins, in 1,060 total games, for the Capitals, Anaheim Ducks, Minnesota Wild, and Vancouver Canucks.

-Speaking of successful head coaches, on Nov.
+Speaking of successful head coaches on Nov.
 23, 2014, the hockey world mourned the passing of Pat Quinn, who died at 71 following a long illness.
-He played 606 career NHL games, as a defenseman, for the Maple Leafs, Canucks and Atlanta Flames.
-His most memorable play might be the open-ice hit he threw on Bruins’ legend Bobby Orr, during the 1969 postseason, that knocked him unconscious and started a bench-clearing brawl.
+He played 606 career NHL games, as a defenseman, for the Maple Leafs, Canucks, and Atlanta Flames.
+His most memorable play might be the open-ice hit he threw on Bruins’ legend Bobby Orr during the 1969 postseason, which knocked him unconscious and started a bench-clearing brawl.

-An ankle injury forced Quinn to retire in 1977 and he was quickly added to Flyers organization as the head coach of the AHL affiliate, the Maine Mariners.
+An ankle injury forced Quinn to retire in 1977, and he was quickly added to the Flyers organization as the head coach of the AHL affiliate, the Maine Mariners.
 He was promoted to head coach in Philadelphia during the 1978-79 season.
-He coached 1,400 games in NHL, earning 684 wins, with Flyers, Kings, Canucks, Maple Leafs and Edmonton Oilers, also spending it in the front offices of Toronto and Vancouver.
-He took the Canucks to the 1994 Stanley Cup Final.
+He coached 1,400 games in NHL, earning 684 wins, with the Flyers, Kings, Canucks, Maple Leafs, and Edmonton Oilers, also spending time in the front offices of Toronto and Vancouver.
+He also took the Canucks to the 1994 Stanley Cup Final.

 The two-time winner of the Jack Adams Award, for being the league’s best coach, was inducted into the Hockey Hall of Fame just six days before his death.
 He was unable to attend the ceremony.